Investing Abroad - Canadian or U.S. Listed ETFs?

 Table II offers a useful visualization of the FWT implications, based on these three factors:

-“NR” denotes non-recoverable tax whereas “R” indicates the withholding tax can generally be recovered by claiming the foreign tax credit on your tax return.
+Notes: “NR” denotes non-recoverable FWT whereas “R” indicates that the FWT can generally be recovered by claiming the foreign tax credit on your Canadian tax return.

 Note that for international equity ETFs, there could be a second layer of FWT, levied by the U.S. government (at 15%) on the distribution if it is listed in the U.S., on top of the FWT levied by international governments where the stocks are domiciled.